 Interior Design BA develops your ability to manipulate and divide volume and space within interior environments, while building your awareness of community, social and global issues.

 Graduates go on to careers with companies such as Foster & Partners, Conran Design and Kelly Hoppen

 You will learn all aspects of interior architecture and spatial design

 A vibrant cross-media approach to communication, visualisation and presentation

 Our students have won many national design awards, including awards at the prestigious New Designers event

-Course facilities are excellent, with access to the latest CAD, modelscope, drawing studios, video visualisation equipment and prototype workshops
+You will use the latest CAD facilities, modelscope, drawing studios, video visualisation equipment and prototype workshops

-Some projects are based on real buildings and sites, including regeneration and adaptive re-use of constructions.
-This process includes converting old warehouses and factories into exciting new café-bars and living spaces.
-Other projects focus on flexible installations within existing environments, such as designing retail plazas, transport hubs, exhibitions and TV scenography design.
-You will develop personal skills through drawing, 3D modelling, computing and the video-modelscope.
+Some of your projects will be about regenerating and adapting real buildings and sites, such as converting old warehouses and factories into bold new café-bars and living spaces.
+Other projects could include designing retail plazas, transport hubs, exhibitions and sets for TV programmes.
+You will develop skills in drawing, 3D modelling, computing and the video-modelscope.